tinbka/rmtools/README.md

 ### RMTools
 [github](https://github.com/tinbka/rmtools)

-Collection of helpers for any need: strings, enumerables, Module... hundreds of bicycles and shortcuts you ever wanted to implement are here, optimized for performance.
+Collection of helpers for any need: strings, enumerables, modules... hundreds of bicycles and shortcuts you ever wanted to implement are here, optimized for performance.
-Small dev library (constantly in progress): fast and smart logger, binding explorer, backtrace formatter, all are console-colored.
+Small dev library (constantly in progress): fast and smart logger, binding explorer, backtrace formatter, each is console-colored.
 Started from basic classes, now it contains low-level helpers for ActiveRecord and makes LibXML more jQueryish.

-RMTools is based on an opinion that some boiler-plate should be thrown away from Ruby making it more expressive with almost no (<< 10%) performance penalty:
+RMTools helps to throw away some boiler-plate making a code more intuitive.
+It comes with almost no (<< 10%) performance penalty:

 `hash[:id]` -> `hash.id`